bzixilu/dotplugin/README.md

 Features:
  - DOT language syntax validating and highlighting
  - DOT node IDs completion
- - Graph preview with a possibillity to save or copy to clipboard graph image
+ - Graph preview with a possibility to save or copy to clipboard graph image
  - Spellchecking of comments and node IDs

 # Credits